Nizarel/sg-aks-workshop/README.md

 This repo is a **WORK IN PROGRESS**.

-# Cloud Native App Governance + Security Workshop
+# Cloud Native App Governance + Security Eq Bank Workshop

 Hello, and welcome to the workshop.
 This is a 2-day hands-on workshop focused on setting up AKS along with additional technologies to make it adhere to the governance and security needs of highly regulated customers.